lmly303/Python-Projects/README.md

 - Ends the game when the player successfully guesses the word or runs out of attempts

-## Caesar Cipher Encryption and Decryption
+## 5.Caesar Cipher Encryption and Decryption
 This Python script allows you to encrypt and decrypt messages using the Caesar Cipher technique.
 The Caesar Cipher is a simple substitution cipher where each letter in the plaintext is shifted a certain number of places down or up the alphabet.

 ### How to Use